Introduction

 Remaining Chips

-If the pot cannot be divided evenly (for example, if there are an odd number of chips), any extra chips typically remain in the pot and are awarded to the player closest to the left of the dealer button.
+If the pot cannot be divided evenly (for example, if there is an odd number of chips), any extra chips typically remain in the pot and are awarded to the player closest to the left of the dealer button.

 Example of Pot Splitting